ps-19/current-bench/README.md

 ### Using API to submit benchmark data

-Benchmarks data could also be added directly to the DB without having `current-bench` running the benchmarks using a HTTP end-point.
+Benchmarks data could also be added directly to the database without having `current-bench` running the benchmarks using a HTTP end-point.

 ```sh